eparey/pesci/wiki/Input-Files.md

     data.layers['counts'] = data.X.copy() #in this case we know that data.X are the raw counts, we store it in the counts layer

     #load cluster annotations and add to the AnnData object
+    #the new column will have the same name as in the 'data/Cragig_cell_id.tsv' ('cluster_name')
     cluster_assignments = pd.read_csv('data/Cragig_cell_id.tsv', sep='\t', index_col=0, usecols=[0, 1])
     data.obs = data.obs.merge(cluster_assignments, how='left', left_index=True, right_index=True)
     #print(data.obs) #check newly-added column 'cluster_name'

     #optional: add a species prefix to gene names
-    data.var.index = 'Cragig_' + data.var.index.astype(str)
+    #data.var.index = 'Cragig_' + data.var.index.astype(str)

     #optional: substitute gene names using a conversion table
+    # table = pd.read_csv('data/table_genes.tsv', sep='\t', index_col=0, usecols=[0, 1], header=None)
+    # data.var.index = data.var.index.map(table[1])

     data.write_h5ad('data/Cragig_matrix.h5ad')
     ```

-- **3. Dense count matrix and cell to cluster annotation table**
+- **Accepted format 3: Dense count matrix and cell to cluster annotation table**

-    This format is the least optimal format for pesci, but allows to more easily use raw dense matrices as found in GEO datasets.
+    This format is the least optimal format for pesci, but allows to more easily use **raw dense matrices as found in GEO datasets**.
 The matrix file can be tab- (.tsv) or comma (.csv) separated, with genes in rows and cell barcodes in columns (first column contains the gene names and first row the cell barcodes).
 A real example is shown in the [data folder](https://github.com/eparey/pesci/blob/main/data/Cragig_matrix_EM.tsv.gz).
-An additional cell to cluster annotation file is also required, see 1. on sparse matrix above for details.
+An additional cell to cluster annotation file is also required, see format 1 above (sparse matrix) for details.

-    Add code to add prefix species (if in orthology file) and/or to substitute gene names using a table

     Such a count matrix **can be provided to pesci as is**.
 The code below is only useful for cases where it is necessary to rename genes with a species prefix or a conversion table.
 The code requires pesci to be installed and saves the matrix with corrected gene names as an .h5ad file (more optimal with pesci).